apache/echarts-doc/en/option/series/graph.md

 ## autoCurveness(number|Array) = 20

-For the situation where there are multiple links between nodes, the curveness of each links is automatically calculated.
+For the situation where there are multiple links between nodes, the curveness of each link is automatically calculated.

-When set to `Number`, it indicates the length of the edge curveness array between two points, and the calculation result is given by the internal algorithm.
+When set to `Number`, it indicates the length of the edge curveness array between two nodes, and the calculation result is given by the internal algorithm.

-When set to `Array`, it means that the curveness array is directly specified, and the multilateral curvature is directly selected from the array.
+When set to `Array`, it means that the curveness array is directly specified, and the multilateral curveness is directly selected from the array.

-**Notice：** if [lineStyle.curveness](~series-graph.lineStyle.curveness) has been setted, this property is invalid.
+**Notice：** if [lineStyle.curveness](~series-graph.lineStyle.curveness) has been set, this property is invalid.

 ## data(Array)